alexew0923/BWB_Weather_Station/README.md

 Go through the list in order to troubleshoot the problem.
 ## No Data Is Being Received
 1. Between 3pm to 4pm on weekdays, the data is not transmitted due to the noise from the school bus radios.
-2. Go to the "Executions" page on Apps Script and see the recent time doGet function was executed.
-3. Check if the receiver is unplugged.
+3. Go to the modulear and check if the receiver is unplugged.
+   - If it is unplugged, plug the Chromebook charger back into the outlet.
-4. Check if the transmitter is turned on by glancing at it for light up LED on ESP32.
-Cover the solar panel beforehand because another LED lights up when the solar panel is active.
+4. Check if the transmitter is turned on by glancing at it for light up LEDs.
+You should be able to see one blue LED and two red LEDs.
+   - If you do not see any LEDs lit up, the battery is dead.